Tim55667757/AVStockParser/README.md

                         Option: showing STDOUT messages of minimal debug level, e.g., 10 = DEBUG, 20 = INFO, 30 = WARNING, 40 =
                         ERROR, 50 = CRITICAL.
-  --parse               Command: get, parse, and save stock history as pandas
+  --parse               Command: get, parse, and save stock history as Pandas
                         dataframe or .csv-file if --output key is defined.
+  --render              Command: use PriceGenerator module to render
+                        interactive chart from parsed data.
+This key only used with --parse key.
 ```

 Let us try to get daily candlesticks of YNDX stock into file YNDX1440.csv.
 The command may be like this: